AB49K/SimpleMailingLists/readme.md

 3. The mailer automatically checks login details at every run.
 It will tell you if the password changes or you can't log in.

+4. You need to set up a cron job, or scheduler.
+The script does not automatically monitor the inboxes

 FAQ:
 1. This program doesn't automatically monitor the inbox?